-Heather Cleary’s translations and literary criticism have appeared in Two Lines, The Coffin Factory, New York Tyrant, The Quarterly Conversation and Words Without Borders, among other publications.
+Heather Cleary’s translations and literary criticism have appeared in Two Lines, The Coffin Factory, Review, The Quarterly Conversation and Words Without Borders, among other publications.
 She was awarded a PEN Translation Fund grant in 2005 for her work with the poetry of Oliverio Girondo, and her translation of Sergio Chejfec’s The Planets (Open Letter 2012) was a finalist for the Best Translated Book Award.
-More recently, her translations of Chejfec’s The Dark (Open Letter 2013) and Poems to Read on a Streetcar, a pamphlet of Girondo’s poetry (New Directions 2014) have made their way into bookstores.
-She is currently pursuing a PhD at Columbia University with a focus on contemporary Latin American literature and steals time whenever she can to read the likes of Roberto Arlt, Juan José Saer, and Fabio Morábito.
+More recently, her translations of Chejfec’s The Dark (Open Letter 2013, nominated for ALTA’s National Translation Award) and Poems to Read on a Streetcar, a pamphlet of Girondo’s poetry (New Directions 2014) have made their way into bookstores.
+She holds a PhD in Latin American and Iberian Cultures from Columbia University.

 Jennifer Croft is a writer, translator, and critic based in Buenos Aires, Argentina.
 She has published in The New York Times, The New Republic, n+1, Words Without Borders, World Literature Today, Asymptote, The Iowa Review, Quarterly Conversation, and elsewhere.
 She holds a PhD in Comparative Literary Studies from Northwestern University and an MFA in Literary Translation from the University of Iowa.
 She has held Fulbright, FLAS, and NEA grants.